kevin-m-he/Wiki-Summary-Finder/README.md

 # Wiki-Summary-Finder
-A simple wikipedia search tool using the wikipedia python library
+A simple wikipedia search tool using the wikipedia python library.
+# Prerequisites
+wikipedia python library